 It was a really rough go for the first couple of years.
 We worked on several one-off projects but had difficulty in securing consistent work.
 In 2013 we got our first break, collaborating with the Samsung Documentation team to design and write Quick Start Guide collateral for all of the carrier packaging.
 In 2014, we got another break by working with the Samsung Brand team to help them create screen assets.
 Then in 2015, we got our biggest break, teaming up with PMK*BNC to create all of the experiential collateral for Samsung events.
 Those consecutive wins over those 3 years helped set things in motion to allow us to begin to grow and find more opportunities.

 What are your greatest hopes for the agency going into the next decade?

-The greatest hope is that we could become a more recognizable force and resource when it comes to blending result-driven digital experiences with our creative abilities and problem solving.
-Ideally, we would never be categorized as a niche agency, but instead as an agency that constantly adapts and evolves its services/capabilities as the people within its walls adapt, learn, grow, and evolve as well.
-The greatest challenge (and opportunity) we have is to constantly learn and experiment new things to expand on what we can provide to our clients.
+The greatest hope is that we could become a more recognizable force and resource when it comes to blending result-driven digital experiences with our creative abilities and problem-solving.
+Ideally, we would never be categorized as a niche agency, but instead, as an agency that constantly adapts and evolves its services/capabilities as the people within its walls adapt, learn, grow, and evolve as well.
+The greatest challenge (and opportunity) we have is to constantly learn and experiment with new things to expand on what we can provide to our clients.